mocks-server/main/packages/plugin-proxy/README.md

 ### Proxy routes

-If you want a Mocks Server v3 [route variant](https://www.mocks-server.org/docs/get-started-routes) to use the `proxy` handler, define its `handler` property as "proxy".
+If you want a Mocks Server v3 [route variant](https://www.mocks-server.org/docs/get-started-routes) to use the `proxy` handler, define its `type` property as "proxy".
 Use the `host` property to set the host for the route, and the `options` property to set any of the [express-http-proxy](https://github.com/villadora/express-http-proxy) options.

 ```js
 module.exports = [